+3.2 £45,000 for a Communications and Marketing Officer for 2 years (18 hours per week).
 A Communications and Marketing Officer post dedicated to the Kirkcaldy Area would allow us to generate a greater level of content and story across social media and various other places and spaces on a more regular basis.
-The post would be hosted in the Communications Team and work would be directed locally via the Community Manager.
-The postholder would work closely with a range of council and third sector partners through the People and Place Leadership Partnership.
-As well as generate content the postholder will work with the People and Place Partnership team to build opportunities to develop participation and engagement with local groups and the wider community.
+The post would be hosted in the Communications Team, with the work would be directed locally via the Community Manager.
+The postholder would work closely with the a range of council and third sector partners through the People and Place Leadership Partnership.
+As well as generate content the postholder will work with the People and Place Partnership team to build opportunities to develop participation and engagement.

-- 3.3 Local people including the Burntisland Community Council have identified that there is a significant lack of signage in and around the Burntisland Links area.
+3.3 Up to £25,000 towards Signage and Interpretation Boards Local people including the Burntisland Community Council have identified that there is a significant lack of signage in and around the Burntisland Links area.
+In addition to significant lack of signage in and around the Burntisland Links area.
 In addition to signage, they have identified the need for Interpretation Boards to tell the story of place for local people and visitors to the area.
 As the content has not yet been developed specific costings are not currently available, the figure is based on work currently being carried out in another area of Fife.

-The recommendation is for an allocation of up to £25,000 towards Signage and Interpretation Boards to meet this need. - 3.4 These 3 new proposals meet the broad criteria for the Community Recovery Funding.
+- 3.4 These 3 new proposals meet the broad criteria for the Community Recovery funding.
 They also contribute to the 'Plan 4 Fife 2021-2024' and 'Kirkcaldy Area Local Community Plan' themes. - 3.5 Approving these proposals will leave an allocation of £117,661 in the Community Recovery Fund to support other projects which will be brought to the next Area Committee.

 - 4.1 Work is progressing on the allocations.
-A further report will be brought to committee in approx. 6 months as well as some more detailed work at a members workshop. - 4.2 These 3 new proposals meet the broad criteria for the Community Recovery funding.
+A further report will be brought to committee in approx. 6 months time as well as some more detailed work at a members workshop. - 4.2 These 3 new proposals meet the broad criteria for the Community Recovery funding.
 They also contribute to the 'Plan 4 Fife 2021-2024' and 'Kirkcaldy Area Local Community Plan' themes. - 4.3 Approving these proposals will leave an allocation of £117,661 in the Community Recovery Fund to support other projects.